spring-projects/spring-boot/spring-bootstrap-actuator/docs/Features.md

     server.tomcat.remote_ip_header: x-forwarded-for
     server.tomcat.protocol_header: x-forwarded-proto

-(Or you can add the `RemoteIpValve` yourself by adding a `TomcatEmbeddedServletContainerFactory` bean.)
+(The presence of either of those properties will switch on the valve.
+Or you can add the `RemoteIpValve` yourself by adding a `TomcatEmbeddedServletContainerFactory` bean.)

-TODO: Spring Security configuration for 'require channel'.
+Spring Security can also be configured to require a secure channel for all (or some requests).
+To switch that on in an Actuator application you just need to set `security.require_https: true` in `application.properties`.

 ## Audit Events